esciencecenter-digital-skills/workshop-metadata/ds-research-software-support/description.md

 - How is software being developed?
 What is research software and how much do I need to know?
 - What are Software Management Plans (SMPs) and how can researchers benefit from them?
 How can I help researchers to fill in SMPs?
 - What is FAIR software, and what do I need to know to support researchers?
-- hat software licenses exist and how do I help researchers to pick the right one?
+- What software licenses exist and how do I help researchers pick the right one?
 - The workshop will cover hands-on exercises and many opportunities to ask questions that are relevant to you, your experience, and your field.